Graph theory-based structural analysis on density anomaly of silica glass: Author Contributions

 \section{Author Contributions}

 A.R.T. and S.U. contributed equally.
 A.R.T. and S.U. designed the experiments, performed data analysis and wrote the manuscript.
-M.Y. wrote the code for D-measure.
+M.Y. assisted with code implementation for D-measure.
 R.G.-B. supervised the research, assisted in results interpretation and contributed to manuscript writing.